-- (1) Weighted average based on each Division's contribution to overall segment operating profit of YUM in 2014. - (2) Excludes the impact of foreign exchange. - (3) Final Team Factor reflects 75% Division and 25% YUM weighting. - (4) Weighted average of each subsidiary business unit's Team Factor based on number of restaurants. - (5) Excludes US units. - (6) KFC's standard operating profit growth rate target is 10% year-over-year.
-For 2015, the actual operating growth target was adjusted as shown above for the impact of certain non-recurring costs and other items distortive of brand performance primarily in the US and UK markets.
+- (1) Weighted average based on each Division's contribution to overall segment operating profit of YUM in 2015. - (2) Excludes the impact of foreign exchange. - (3) Final Team Factor reflects 75% Division and 25% YUM weighting (Pant, Chu, and Ng) and 75% KFC Asia and 25% KFC Division weighting (Stedem). - (4) Weighted average of each subsidiary business unit's Team Factor based on number of restaurants. - (5) Excludes U.S. units. - (6) KFC's standard operating profit growth rate target is 10% year-over-year.
+For 2015, the actual operating growth target was adjusted as shown above for the impact of certain non-recurring costs and other items distortive of brand performance primarily in the U.S. and U.K. markets. - (7) Ms. Wat's 2015 Bonus Award was based on the target award amount, as outlined in her offer letter dated February 28, 2014, rather than on individual performance and team factors.

 Long-Term Equity Performance-Based Incentives.
 YUM provides performance-based long-term equity compensation to its executive officers to encourage long-term decision making that creates shareholder value.
 To that end, YUM uses vehicles that are designed to motivate and balance the tradeoffs between short-term and long-term performance.
 Performance-based long-term equity compensation also serves as a retention tool.
-YUM executive officers are awarded long-term incentives annually based on the YUM Committee's subjective assessment of the following items for each executive officer (without assigning weight to any particular item):
+YUM executive officers, including Mr. Pant, are awarded long-term incentives annually based on the YUM Committee's subjective assessment of the following items for each of its executive officers (without assigning weight to any particular item):

-- Prior year individual and team performance
+Prior year individual and team performance

 - Expected contribution in future years

 - · Consideration of the market value of the executive's role compared with similar roles in the YUM Executive Peer Group described below

 - Achievement of stock ownership guidelines